-Pittstown, NJ • Founded: 2008 • Time on Report: 1 Month Contact: Heather Mulvey, Director of Development and Communications, heather@americasgrowarow.org

-America's Grow-a-Row is a not-for-profit organization based in NJ that grows and gleans fruits and vegetables that are then donated to hunger relief agencies throughout NJ and beyond.
+Pittstown, NJ ● Founded: 2008 ● Time on Report: 2 Months Contact: Heather Mulvey, Director of Development and Communications, heather@americasgrowarow.org America's Grow-a-Row is a not-for-profit organization based in NJ that grows and gleans fruits and vegetables that are then donated to hunger relief agencies throughout NJ and beyond.
 They also educate people of all ages about the hunger crisis, nutrition and healthy eating, and agriculture.
 Gleaning activities: AGAR coordinates volunteer gleaning - or rescue - activities with partner farms.
 Retail U-Pick farms allow volunteers to glean on their properties, helping remove excess produce that would otherwise go to waste in the field.
 Similarly, AGAR coordinates volunteer gleaning at local grocery stores and volunteers deliver the produce to food pantries year-round.

-Financial and Fundraising Details

-Current Annual budget: USD \$2,584,973

-Ask Amount: USD \$2,591,000

-Org Type: Nonprofit

-Timeline: December 2023

-Use of Funds: Project- or Program-specific purposes, General operations/ unrestricted , Capital improvements

-Use of Funds Description: AGAR will serve an estimated 100,000 people in 2023.
+Financial and Fundraising Details Ask Amount: USD \$100,000 Timeline: December 2023 Use of Funds: Project- or Program-specific purposes, General operations/ unrestricted, Capital improvements Use of Funds Description: AGAR will serve an estimated 100,000 people in 2023.
+Program goals include: · Donate 2.6 million pounds - 10.4 million servings - of fresh produce to those in need · Distribute 425,000 pounds of produce through local partners and Free Farm Markets · Engage and educate community volunteers at 10,000 volunteer visits · Educate 3,000 children and adults · Host 1,000 children from underserved communities at Grow-a-Row Kids Farm Days.
+These activities support the following anticipated long-term outcomes: · Increased access to fresh, nutritious fruits and vegetables for individuals and families struggling with food insecurity and related health issues · Increased knowledge among clients about the importance of consuming fresh produce for healthy living · Heightened volunteer participation in the effort to improve food security and provide fresh produce to those in need · Increased knowledge and awareness about the hunger crisis among volunteers.
 Capital Type: Grants

-Charlotte, NC • Founded: 2013 • Time on Report: 2 Months Contact: Jillian Hishaw, Founding Director, info@30000acres.org

-Family Agriculture Resource Management Services (F.A.R.M.S.) reduces food waste on farms through purchase and donation efforts.
+Charlotte, NC ● Founded: 2013 ● Time on Report: 3 Months Contact: Jillian Hishaw, Founding Director, info@30000acres.org Family Agriculture Resource Management Services (F.A.R.M.S.) reduces food waste on farms through purchase and donation efforts.
 They have purchased and donated over 2 million pounds in over five countries over the past 10 years they have been in operation.

-Financial and Fundraising Details

-Current Annual budget: USD \$500,000

-Ask Amount: USD \$250,000

-Org Type: Nonprofit

-Timeline: September 2023

-Use of Funds: Project- or Program-specific purposes, General operations/ unrestricted

-Use of Funds Description: Will save one million pounds of produce from on the farm waste and feed people.
+Financial and Fundraising Details Current Annual budget: USD \$500,000 Org Type: Nonprofit Ask Amount: USD \$250,000 Timeline: September 2023 Use of Funds: Project- or Program-specific purposes, General operations/ unrestricted Use of Funds Description: Will save one million pounds of produce from on the farm waste and feed people.
 Capital Type: Grants